-This is a ‘virtual transit’ tunnel broker service for IPv4 and IPv6 IP transit, available to users who have a public autonomous system number (ASN) and IP address space assigned or allocated by a regional Internet registry (RIR) eg. AFRINIC, APNIC, ARIN, LACNIC, RIPE NCC.
+This is an IPv4 and IPv6 tunnel broker service, available to use free-of-charge to users who have a public autonomous system number (ASN) and address space (IPv4, IPv6 or both) assigned or allocated by a regional Internet registry (RIR) eg. AFRINIC, APNIC, ARIN, LACNIC, RIPE NCC.

 This service enables users to announce their assigned prefixes to the Internet via a tunnel protocol over low-cost Internet connections that may not natively support BGP.